 UIC Safe Zone: UIC is proud to participate in the Safe Zone program.
 Safe Zone is a training designed to heighten awareness of LGBTQ issues and concerns.
 Safe Zone is offered regularly and is designed to put a human face on human issues.
 Contact email@example.com for future trainings.

-UI Hospital and UIC Diversity and Inclusion Leadership
+UI Hospital and UICOM Diversity and Inclusion Leadership

 Gloria Elam, MD, MPH, Associate Dean of Diversity and Inclusion, Office Diversity, Equity and Inclusion and Constance Umbles-Sailers, MS, Director of Diversity, Equity and Inclusion, University of Illinois College of Medicine